jyydlut/IEEE-TCYB-PANet/README.md

 Modify your path of training dataset in config.py

-Run train.py for training the saliency model
+Run train.py for training the saliency model, the maximum of training iterations is 500000.

-Run train_mslm.py for training the MSLM model
+Run train_mslm.py for training the MSLM model, the maximum of training iterations is 5000.

-Run train_srm.py for training the SRM model
+Run train_srm.py for training the SRM model, the maximum of training iterations is 5000.

-Run train_second_decoder.py for training the second decoder
+Run train_second_decoder.py for training the second decoder, the maximum of training iterations is 500000.

 # Testing